NREL/AESD/03-cases.md

 ## Dynamic Data

 As shown in the following figure retrieving data from a dynamic source proceeds quite similarly to retrieving data from a static source.
-The only essential difference is that the server repeatedly sends additional responses containing new data, until a request to cancel is sent:
+The only essential difference is that the server repeatedly sends additional responses containing new data, until a request to cancel is sent.

 ![Visualizing data from a dynamic source using the Records API.](dynamic-data-rpc.mermaid.png)